APB97/MusicRenameWithMetadata/README.md

 Renaming is done automatically after specifying all required settings.

 ## Who is it for?
-This project is for __Windows__ users wanting to rename many files at once with their files' metadata.
+This project is for users wanting to rename many files at once with their files' metadata.

 ## Why is it different?
 This tool features two modes used for renaming files: __Interactive__ and __Batch__.